naher94/Basic-Sample-Site/README.md

 ## Foundation

 Want something a bit more robust?
 Something that is responsive and optimized for many differant screen sizes.
-Explore the foundatation folder that includes the [Foundation CSS](http://foundation.zurb.com) framework.
+Explore the foundatation folder that includes the [Foundation CSS](http://foundation.zurb.com) framework + some other fun stuff.